-- Family "trees" (if intermarriages are forbidden!) - Fibonacci numbers can be written as trees.
+- Family "trees" (if intermarriages are forbidden!) - Fibonacci number $F_i$ can be interpreted as the number of nodes at depth i 1 of the appropriate binary tree.

 • Org charts (most people report to only one person above them; have only one "parent", as all good trees should)